An Original Documentary

 Directed by Christen Slaughter

-Messages from the Mic is a short documentary that introduces the life and legacy of Richard Steele, a pioneering Black radio disc jockey and television broadcaster whose voice helped define the sound and soul of Chicago.
+Messages from the Mic is a documentary that traces the life, resilience, and enduring legacy of Richard Steele, a pioneering Black radio disc jockey and television broadcaster whose voice helped define the sound and soul of Chicago.

 Meet the Team